| MANAGED SERVER APPLICATION BRIEF |

 |

 Managed Server HSM aggregates the storage of individual storage devices and servers into a Central Storage Pool.
-Using automated policies, storage capacity is automatically provisioned from the pool as needed to satisfy data migration requirements.
-Users are provided with transparent access to their files while Managed Server HSM is seamlessly integrated into the existing NetWare environment. |
+Using automated policies, storage capacity is automatically provisioned from the pool as needed to satisfy data

 |

-Managed Server HSM turns any volume into an infinite storage resource for storing your company's crucial data.
-Migration is managed automatically based on administrator-defined rules and policies.
+Archiving is managed automatically based on administrator-defined rules and policies.
 All directories remain on the main server volumes, so users can find their files exactly where they placed them. |

 |

-By utilizing Managed Server HSM policies, seldom accessed files can be automatically relocated to the Central Storage Pool devices providing shorter production backup times.
+archived to the Central Storage Pool devices providing shorter production backup times.
 Increasing storage is as simple as adding additional storage resources to the Central Storage Pool. |

 FAQs

-| Q. |
+Q. |

-What is the data migration feature of Managed Server HSM? |
+What is the data archiving feature of Managed Server HSM? |

-| A. |
+A. |

-One or more servers running Windows or NetWare can automatically relocate files to a group of Central Storage Pool devices (comprised of off-the-shelf storage appliances and/or general purpose servers) based upon a combination of time schedules, file selection criteria including age of file since last access date, last modification or creation date, size, and critical volume "watermarks" which determine how many files need to be moved.
-Administrators can spend their time being more productive instead of having to continually make space available for their users. |
+archive files to a group of Central Storage Pool devices based upon a combination of time schedules, file selection criteria including age of file since last access date, last modification or creation date, size, and critical volume "watermarks" which determine how many files need to be

-| Q. |
+Q. |

 What happens if one of the Central Storage Pool devices fails? |

-| A. |
+A. |

-| Q. |
+Q. |

 What happens if the "managed" server fails (server running Managed Server HSM)? |

-| A. |
+A. |

-For mission critical applications, Managed Server HSM can be configured to run in a cluster using Novell Cluster Services, providing automatic failover and continuous data availability. |
+For mission critical applications, Managed Server HSM can be configured to run in a cluster using

-| Q. |
+Q. |

 Are there any performance issues when relocating files to the Central Storage Pool? |

-| A. |
+A. |

 |